Toroidal boards and code covering: From to the projective plane

 \begin{lemma} If $f$ is a projective automorphism of $\pq$ carrying cardinal points into cardinal points, then $f(W(x))=W(f(x))$ for each $x\in \pq$.
-Moreover, $x$ is midland (resp. coast, cardinal) if and only if so is $f(x)$. \end{lemma} \begin{proof} For $x\in\pq$:
+Moreover, $x$ is midland (resp. coast, cardinal) if and only if $f(x)$ is midland (resp. coast, cardinal). \end{lemma} \begin{proof} For $x\in\pq$:

 This proves the first part of the lemma.
 For the second part, by hypothesis, $x$ is cardinal if and only if $f(x)$ is cardinal.
-Also, $x$ is coast if and only if $x$ is not cardinal but is in the line containing two cardinal points and so is $f(x)$.
-Therefore, $x$ is coast if and only if so is $f(x)$.
-By elimination, this implies that $x$ is midland if and only if so is $f(x)$. \end{proof}
+Also, $x$ is coast if and only if $x$ is not cardinal but is in the line containing two cardinal points, thus $f(x)$ is also coast.
+Therefore, $x$ is coast if and only $f(x)$ is coast.
+By elimination, this implies that $x$ is midland if and only if $f(x)$ is midland. \end{proof}